shabbyrobe/amiss/doc/intro.rst

 distribution.
 It contains a very simple set of related objects representing a set of events for a music festival.

-There is also a set of examples in the - you guessed it - `example`_ folder in the source distribution that will allow you to click through some scripts that are built on this schema.
+There is also a set of examples in the `doc/example`_ folder that will allow you to click through some scripts that are built on this schema.
 You should never expose those scripts over a public web server - they are for development machines only.
+The code is disgusting.

+To browse the examples, run ``./task examples`` in the root of the Amiss project then point your browser at http://127.0.0.1:8555/.

 .. _`doc/demo`:    https://github.com/shabbyrobe/amiss/blob/master/doc/demo
 .. _`doc/example`: https://github.com/shabbyrobe/amiss/blob/master/example